vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 (Bühler's Kashmir Catalogue MS. 458.)

 (II.)
 YOGARĀJA.
-The commentator who came next after Kșemarāja was Yogarāja.
+The commentator who came next after Kṣemarāja was Yogarāja.
 According to his own statement in the concluding lines of his commentary, Vivrti, on the Paramārtha Sāra of Abhinavagupta, he was a pupil of Kṣemarāja? who was in possession of the tradition.
 We shall, therefore, not be wrong if we say that he belonged to the second half of the eleventh century A. D. At the time when he wrote the said commentary he had already renounced the world and was living as an ascetic at Vitastāpuri in Kashmir.
 This commentary, according to its author, is from the point of view of pure monism.

 (III.)
 SUBHAȚA DATTA.
 He is the first known commentator of Abhinava's Tantraloka.
 The only source of information about him is Jayaratha's Viveka?.
 According to this, he was the pre ceptor of Rājarāja, whom we cannot definitely identify with